usha-sai/shortest-path-with-python-heuristic-algorithm/README.md

 # shortest-path-with-python-heuristic-algorithm
-find shortest path with heuristic algorithm in python
+find the shortest path with a heuristic algorithm in python

 # I have created a class that represents each cell in the pygame screen